 With W.5.2 as your goal, you will design lessons and assessments to teach and measure mastery of that skill.
 Backward design: Start with the outcome, and the unit falls into place.

 Note: I recommend gathering all of the outcomes for your course.
 You might have units already, in which case you might assign different outcomes to different units, or you could group them together as it makes sense and make each a unit.
 One of the beauties of backward design is that, in mapping it out now, you don’t repeat goals, nor are you left with holes.
+But start with the outcomes, then go to units–when you start to shoehorn things into existing units you compromise everything.
 I cut up the hard copy list with scissors and move them around on a table until I have a plan for the year (old school!).

 2. Determine how you will know students have arrived.
 Using our example of W.5.2, students might write a report independently.
 You must have a clear, concrete example in mind of what the finished product looks like.
 Backward design means starting at the end, so you begin with that last assignment.